StatMixedML/XGBoostLSS/README.md

 :white_check_mark: XGBoostLSS is available in Python. <br/>

 ## News
+:boom: [2023-06-22] Release of v0.2.2.
+See the [release notes](https://github.com/StatMixedML/XGBoostLSS/releases) for an overview. <br/>
 :boom: [2023-06-21] XGBoostLSS now supports multi-target regression. <br/>
 :boom: [2023-06-07] XGBoostLSS now supports Zero-Inflated and Zero-Adjusted Distributions. <br/>
 :boom: [2023-05-26] Release of v0.2.1.
 See the [release notes](https://github.com/StatMixedML/XGBoostLSS/releases) for an overview. <br/>